 Tip 4: Look Down

-The opposite of looking up at something: look straight down.
+The opposite of looking up at something?
+Look straight down.
 This is an excellent way to tell the story from your point of view.
 Alternatively, try grabbing a chair or ladder and telling the story from a bird’s eye view.

-Think, Then Click
+Tip 5: Think, Then Click

 Use your creativity to construct your photograph.
 Don’t just click away.
 If you have the time, take a moment to artistically frame your subject.
 Figure out what perspective would be best.
 Only then, click.
 Click again and again and test out different compositions and perspectives.